-Since the start of the SARS-CoV-2 epidemic, the virus that causes COVID-19 has evolved from its original RNA sequence coming from an animal viral strain.
-Using bioinformatics methods, population genetics models and machine learning algorithms, our laboratory at the MHI research center is analyzing all the genomic sequences of the SARS-CoV-2 sequences available worldwide, from various geographic regions.
-In the next months, we aim to analyze all sequences and associated data that will be available in Quebec to understand the evolution of the pandemic, in order to inform vaccine and treatment endeavors.
+Since the start of the COVID-19 pandemic, the SARS-CoV-2 virus has evolved from its original RNA sequence.
+Using bioinformatics methods, population genetics approaches and machine learning algorithms, our laboratory at the MHI research center is analyzing the genomic sequences of the SARS-CoV-2 sequences available worldwide, from various geographic regions.
+Our goal is to understand SARS-CoV-2 evolution to inform genomic surveillance, as well as vaccine and treatment endeavors.

 First wave genomic evolution: Spanning trees done based on subsequences derived from >50,000 consensus sequences downloaded from GISAID as of July 10th, 2020.
 Subsequences are formed of high frequency mutations (found at a frequency of at least 5% worldwide at a certain point in time between March 1st and July 10th).
 Credit: Isabel Gamache

 As part of this project, the group is involved in the following collaborations:

 - COVID-19 taskforce initiative (Collaborators: Guy Wolf, Mila; Smita Krishnaswamy, Yale University)